Danish Oil vs Polyurethane: Which Finish Should You Use?

 Danish oil and polyurethane both need thin coats and patience.
 The biggest mistake is leaving too much oil on the surface or applying polyurethane too thick.

-- Sand evenly and remove dust
+- Sand and clean: Sand evenly through the grits and remove all dust with a tack cloth.

-- Sand lightly between coats if recommended
+- Sand between coats: Sand lightly between polyurethane coats if the can recommends it.

 Common Mistakes